nubenetes/awesome-kubernetes/docs/python.md

 - [python.plainenglish.io: Special Methods Will Change How You Write Classes in Python](https://python.plainenglish.io/special-methods-that-will-change-how-you-build-classes-in-python-cd0226b52eb6) An introduction to the most useful special methods
 - [towardsdatascience.com: 12 Of My Favorite Python Practices For Better Functions](https://towardsdatascience.com/12-of-my-favorite-python-practices-for-better-functions-7a21d18cfb38)
 - [towardsdatascience.com: Stop Hardcoding Sensitive Data in Your Python Applications](https://towardsdatascience.com/stop-hardcoding-sensitive-data-in-your-python-applications-86eb2a96bec3) **Keep your settings and credentials private with .env files**
+- [towardsdatascience.com: How Not to Use Python Lists](https://towardsdatascience.com/how-not-to-use-python-lists-d06cbe8e593) Understanding Mutable Objects in Python.

+## APIs in Python
+- [towardsdatascience.com: Quick-Fire Guide to APIs in Python](https://towardsdatascience.com/quick-fire-guide-to-apis-in-python-891dd98c8877) A straightforward guide to web communication
+- [opensource.com: Make your API better with this positional trick from Python 3.8](https://opensource.com/article/21/5/python-38-features) Explore positional-only parameters and two other underutilized but still useful Python features.

 ## Thoth
 - [Project Thoth](https://thoth-station.ninja/) Using Artificial Intelligence to analyse and recommend software stacks for Python applications.